Mental Health and Disorder: Knowledge Required to be healthy as a whole

 If we were to believe statistics, mental disorders are very much widespread phenomena across the whole world.
 According to the World Health Organization website among the whole population of the earth, among every four people there is at least one who suffered from at least one of the many mental disorders at some point in their lives.
 Those statistics are alarming, to say the least, medical since has made many milestone discoveries.
 Many widespread and terrifying physical diseases are now not that big of a deal as it used to be.
 We take shots and injections beforehand to ensure ourselves so that we are protected from various diseases.
 Hopefully in the future preventive measures as such will be a common deal for mental diseases too.

-Mental diseases can make you sad for a long long time.
+Mental health issues can make you sad for a long long time.
 These diseases can make you lose interest in anything that you held dear beforehand, including your own life.
 These diseases can prevent you from falling asleep.
 It also might wake you up in the middle of the night with sweat all over your body and a racing heart.
 These kinds of disorders can make you afraid of pretty normal stuff.
 Even stuff like water that you need to drink every day, or food, or even the number 13.
 Mental health issues can make you delusional and paranoid, make you see monsters in every corner.
 They can make you distrust your own family and loved ones, some can even make you hurt them.
 Mental disorders push you away from society and others.
 It eventually from yourself making you lose the essence of who you are or could have been.

 So yeah, basically mental health issues can make your life a living hell.